 Individual posts are titled by the date.
 It’s a different approach that permits multiple topics to appear in one blog post.

 The front page incorporates the last thirty postings.
 Older articles scroll off the front page but remain in the archive.
 You can link to any of them by clicking on a post title which reveals the permalink address.

 A full RSS feed is available and care has been taken to make the site mobile friendly.

-The content is mostly a chronicle of my adventures in amateur radio, a hobby that has captivated my attention for more than forty years.
+The content is mostly a chronicle of my adventures in amateur radio, a hobby that has captured my attention for more than forty years.
 But I’m not dogmatic about it.
 Unrelated topics show up here from time to time.
 Get over it.
-I’m unimpressed by those who proudly proclaim that their blog or Twitter feed is “one hundred percent about ham radio and nothing else”.
+I’m unimpressed by those who proclaim that their blog or Twitter feed is “one hundred percent about ham radio and nothing else”.

 That’s about it.
-I hope you find some reason to subscribe to the RSS feed or visit the site from time to time.
+I hope you find reason to subscribe to the RSS feed or visit the site from time to time.
 Comments aren’t supported but you can always email me.

 Or we could just meet on the air to discuss - like real hams.